vrandall66/front-end-submissions-public/1706/mod-3/personal-project/nik-bornemeier/checkin-2.md

 Digging into the menu on foursquare to identify the happy hour specials.

-#### Instructor Notes

-- Nice to have would be the ability for users to vote on what happy hour they want to go to (firebase can give this to you for free basically)
-- Look into react-foursquare and see if thats working

-#### Deliverables for next checkin:
+#### Deliverables since checkin:

-- Determain if API data is good
+- Determain if API data is good:

+  It is good for overall information, happy hour data will be WAY to difficult.
+Some links have data on first page, others second, still others would need a third page.

     - ideally you can make a request
+    (currently making a request for local bars)
 - have the map loading with the current location

+  (having trouble with this, I feel like I'll be able to figure it out, I just need some more time.)
 - have redux and react set up

+  (redux and react are setup)

   -store should be loaded with some of the available happy hours

+  (currently loading with mock data)
   - look into favoriting.

+  (done!)
 - get the google cloud vision api hooked up

+  (I think this will be unneccisary based on levels of scraping)

+#### Instructor Notes

+- Nice to have would be the ability for users to vote on what happy hour they want to go to (firebase can give this to you for free basically)
+- Look into react-foursquare and see if thats working (NOT working!)

+#### Deliverables for next checkin: